MatthewW274/Greenspaces-Of-Ontario-Student-Encouragers/docs/README.md

 This reduction in parkland results from the growing pressure on land in cities.
 As cities sprawl outward or undergo vertical development, the available space for recreational areas often shrinks.
 In some cases, where green spaces remain, they may be smaller and less accessible due to increased traffic, commercial developments, or higher property values pushing out the people, such as low-income renters, who rely on these parks for their well-being.

 The City of Waterloo has experienced drastic urbanization in the past few decades; as more and more land develops into student housing, research & technology parks, and high-rise rental properties within the city core, the greenspace that urban renters have access to is disappearing at an alarming rate.
-Boasting a unique reputation as a student town due to its prestigious post-secondary institutions, Waterloo has also seen a decrease in homeownership rates and more renters in the market compared to the provincial and federal average (2021 City of Waterloo Census Bulletin).
+Boasting a unique reputation as a student town due to its prestigious post-secondary institutions, [Waterloo has also seen a decrease in homeownership rates and more renters in the market compared to the provincial and federal average]([2021 City of Waterloo Census Bulletin](https://www.waterloo.ca/en/government/resources/Documents/Economic-Development/2021-Census-Bulletin-AODA.pdf
+).
 With the announcement of future infrastructure projects, such as a new "state-of-the-art" hospital soon to be built on the University of Waterloo campus, the overall amount of accessible greenspace will only continue to decrease.

 Park Place, inspired by the iconic and high-value property in Monopoly, symbolises the growing wealth divide in urban areas.
 The name reflects the historical idea that certain parks, often located in central or desirable areas of a city, are seen as premium spaces—just as Park Place in Monopoly is one of the most expensive properties on the board.
 However, these so-called "park places" are increasingly out of reach for low-income renters, particularly in inner-city neighbourhoods.
 The rise of gentrification and urban development has led to a situation where these green spaces, originally designed to be public and accessible, are now monopolised by those who can afford to live nearby or own property in these desirable areas.